oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

     ```
     pyenv virtualenv 3.8.12 {unique-virtualenv-name}
     ```
-    The above command will produce output as depicted below :
+    The above command will produce output as depicted below:

     ```
     ❯ pyenv virtualenv 3.8.12 Oppia